369th (Croatian) Infantry Division: 1943

-The division also participated in Operation Schwartz.
+The division also participated in Operation Schwarz.
 During the preparatory actions for taking starting positions, the division on 6 May pushed partisans back and unblocked Italian Battalion Aosta and Chetniks, who were under partisan siege in Foča.
 During the final stage of the operation, the division was holding the part of the encirclement on the northern slopes of Zelengora, but the 1st Proletarian Brigade on 10 June successfully broke out through the division's positions, followed by other partisan units.
 Total reported losses of the divisions were 92 dead, 263 wounded, and 233 missing.

 After the Operation Schwarz, strong Partisan battle group penetrated into eastern Bosnia, destroying Ustasha garrisons Vlasenica, Srebrenica, Olovo, Kladanj and Zvornik on its way.
 7th SS and 369th Division were tasked with fighting this forces.
 369th Division had a number of clashes with the Partisans, especially in the area of Zvornik in early July.

 In September 1943, total strength of the division was 12.883 men, 3.701 of which were Germans.

 During September, after the capitulation of Italy, the Partisans gained the momentum.
 Most of German reinforcements were engaged in operations aimed to seize positions on the Adriatic coast.
 369th Div participated in the ensuing major operations alongside 373rd Croatian Inf Div and 7th SS Div Prinz Eugen as well as other Croatian and German troops with the goal of disarmaming Italian garrisons in Dalmatia and Herzegovina.